 I enjoyed making this 12" Four Winds quilt block.
-I found the pattern in The Farmer's Wife Sampler Quilt by Laurie Aaron Hird but changed the size from 6" to 12" finished.
+I found the pattern at The Quilter's Cache right here.
 It is made up of squares and half square triangles so is an easy one to make.

 In these diary entries, Mother is still in Topeka, so Hattie has more than her usual share of the housework to do.
 Twelve-year-old twins George and Anna appear to be reliving the boxing match that took place earlier on March 25 between Jess Willard and Frank Moran.
 Orvel is a hired man who works on the farm.
 Hattie is continuing her correpondence work through the University of Kansas.